Efficient Terrain Stochastic Differential Efficient Terrain Stochastic Differential Equations for Multipurpose Digital Elevation Model Restoration: Introduction

-Inspired by the advancement of deep learning methods for single-image super-resolution (SISR), Digital Elevation Model (DEM) super-resolution tasks have also been tackled by the adapted SISR methods.
-The first attempt to use CNN in DEM Super-Resolution (DEM SR) was made in D-SRCNN \cite{cnn1st_dem}.
-This model adopted the architecture of SRCNN, which is easy to migrate.
-Xu et al. \cite{xu2015nonlocal} introduced an initial nonlocal algorithm incorporating high-frequency information from learning samples, demonstrating superior outcomes compared to interpolation-based methods.
-Another contribution by Xu \etal. \cite{gradient} presented a deep gradient prior network for DEM SR, leveraging the EDSR \cite{edsr} network architecture and integrating gradient loss in the training process.
-Later, multiscale supervision \cite{multiscale}, recursive feature extractor \cite{rspcn}, \etc have further enhanced the network representation capability.
-To better adapt to terrain properties, \cite{ridgeline} further utilizes fused topological information as supervision, and \cite{terrainfeatureaware} adaptively optimizes the feature-extracting module via deformable convolution.
-With the development of generative SISR models, generative adversarial networks (GANs) are progressively introduced to the DEM super-resolution domain.
-Recently, EBCF-CDEM \cite{continuous} applies the advanced implicit neural representation LIIF \cite{liif} for DEM and achieves state-of-the-art (SOTA) results.
+For the DEM super-resolution task, with the progression of deep learning techniques in single-image super-resolution, an increasing number of studies have begun to tackle DEM enhancement by employing models that parallel those utilized in image super-resolution.
+Several studies have arisen to apply high-performing image Super-Resolution models to DEM SR. Convolutional Neural Networks (CNNs) were first employed in DEM Super-Resolution in D-SRCNN \citep{cnn1st_dem}, incorporating the architecture of SRCNN and facilitating the transition from image SR to DEM SR. \citep{xu2015nonlocal} introduced an initial nonlocal algorithm incorporating high-frequency information from learning examples, demonstrating superior outcomes compared to interpolation-based methods.
+Another contribution \citep{gradient} presented a deep gradient prior network for DEM SR, leveraging the EDSR network architecture and integrating gradient loss in the training process.
+Later, multiscale supervision \citep{multiscale}, recursive feature extractor \citep{rspcn}, \etc have further enhanced the network representation capability.
+To better adapt to terrain properties, \citep{ridgeline} further utilizes fused topological information as supervision, and \citep{terrainfeatureaware} adaptively optimizes the feature-extracting module via deformable convolution.
+With the development of generative image super-resolution models, generative adversarial networks (GANs) are progressively introduced to the DEM super-resolution domain.
+D-SRGAN \citep{d-srgan},

-Simultaneously, with the development of the generative adversarial network (CGAN) model, voids filling methods based on interpolation have also been adapted with CGAN \cite{gan_interpolation,gan_interpolation2}. \cite{dem_void_gan} filled DEM void with a CGAN by utilizing the DEM features, \cite{dem_void_attgan} further include attention mechanism, and \cite{TKCGAN} include restricted topographic knowledge.
+In the realm of void-filling, the evolution of the Conditional Generative Adversarial Network (CGAN) has prompted the adaptation of interpolation-based methods to integrate CGAN-based techniques for filling voids \citep{gan_interpolation,gan_interpolation2}.
+Researchers have used CGAN models to fill DEM voids by utilizing the DEM features \citep{dem_void_gan}.
+Further advancements have included the incorporation of attention mechanisms \citep{dem_void_attgan} and the use of restricted topographic knowledge \citep{TKCGAN} to enhance the void-filling process.
+More recently, a method called Diff-DEM has been proposed, which refers to the use of Denoising Diffusion Probabilistic Models to inpaint the voids in the DEM data.

+For the denoising task, explicit error models can be utilized when extra information is provided \citep{dem_assess_review}.
+Later works \citep{coastaldem} adopt neural networks to improve horizontal resolution DEMs by employing a more comprehensive selection of inputs and far larger training and testing sets. \citep{sar-speckle-dem} adopted CNN to remove speckle noise from DEMs generated from speckled SAR images.